sfpprxy/myhub/java-project/README.md

 In order to implement some hard futures, sometimes I will try new technologies, new methods.
 But finally I found it only speeds up the efficiency, it does not solve the requirement / problem itself.
 #### Make big problem into small problems
 I learnt a very useful way of solving problem through this module:
-When facing a big problem or debugging.
+  - When facing a big problem or debugging.
 Split it into small problems.
-If it’s still confusing.
+  - If it’s still confusing.
 Split them into smaller problems.
-Then there will be solutions already excited.
-At last, link the small solutions together.
+  - Then there will be solutions already excited.
+  - At last, link the small solutions together.

 #### Communication
-Sometimes I got stuck for days and try to figure out myself but nothing came out.
+Sometimes I got stuck for days and try to figure out myself but nothing cames out.
 So I ask my teacher, then quickly I got inspired and solve the problem.
 Therefore, it is important to have communication with others.

 ## Functionality List - Customer